 Dealing with an unplanned pregnancy can be an emotional time.
 Angel Adoption works with pregnant women in Virginia through the entire process of infant adoption.
 No matter where you live in Virginia, an adoption agency can connect you with waiting adoptive families who want nothing more than to provide a good home for your child.

 We understand that this can be a scary and overwhelming time, but remember you are never alone.
 Our caring, dedicated adoption coordinators are available 24 hours a day, seven days a week to answer your questions and discuss your options.
 We will never pressure you one way or another, and respect any decision you make.
 All of our services are 100% free and confidential.
 Call, text, chat, or email us anytime, day or night.

-Choosing adoption for your child should not create a financial burden.
-If you make an adoption plan you are guaranteed to receive financial assistance in Virginia for medical, legal, and counseling fees.
+Choosing adoption for your child will not create a financial burden.
+If you make an adoption plan you may qualify to receive financial assistance in Virginia for medical, legal, and counseling fees.
 You may also be able to receive assistance for living expenses.
 Financial assistance is handled through your social worker or attorney.

 Adoption is a loving and selfless gift you can give both your baby and their adoptive family.
 Your decision to place your baby for adoption in Virginia will be a long-awaited miracle for a hopeful family.

 There are many reasons expectant mothers choose adoption.
 There are endless factors to consider when you are responsible for another life.
 Your needs become secondary to feeding, clothing, educating and loving a child.
 Overall, Virginia birthmothers decide to place their baby for adoption because they care about themselves and, more importantly, they care about their baby.
 An expectant mother may choose to place her baby with an adoption agency if: